lubgr/sym2/docs/implementation.md

 common interface helps with this.

-Such structure naturally lends itself to an OOP(-like) model, e.g. the composite design pattern or a similar variation of it.
+Such structure naturally lends itself to an OOP(-like) model, e.g. the composite design pattern or a variation of it.
 However, there are two shortcomings with such abstraction:

 - Leaky abstraction: most computer algebra algorithms do require dispatching on concrete node types in an expression tree (do this if it's a sum, do that for numbers, ...), which breaks the encapsulation that the abstraction intended to provide in the first place.
-- Suboptimal runtime performance: the memory layout usually works with nodes being individually heap-allocated and often reference counted.
+- Suboptimal runtime performance: the memory layout for such design usually works with nodes being individually heap-allocated and reference counted.
 This makes it possible to conveniently have composite nodes store an arbitrary number of references/pointers to child nodes, but fails to account for spatial locality of objects belonging to a single expression.
 This leads to more cache misses than necessary.
 In addition, the numerous small-sized allocations for constructing expression trees can further slow down the algorithms (e.g. when using default general-purpose allocators).

 This library tries to address both issues.

 ## Basic types

 The single, central _public_ API type is `sym2::Var`.
-It is a very simple type that represents all expression types, without exposing much of the tree structure.
-It doesn't have many member functions
-- the majority of features provided as free functions. `sym2::Var` hides the actual internal representation for library clients using a non-allocating Pimpl pattern.
+It represents and owns an expression, without exposing much of its tree structure.
+It doesn't have many member functions - the majority of features provided as free functions. `sym2::Var` hides the actual internal representation for library clients using a non-allocating Pimpl pattern.

 The internal data representation type is `sym2::Expr`.
 The main purpose of the `Expr` class is to own all its data.
 An `Expr` instance is immutable except assignment.
 It is also cheap to copy, given a reasonable polymorphic allocator is provided.
 The only complex part of its implementation is the constructor overload set.

+A similar internal type is `sym2::ExprLiteral`.
+It can represent builtin integer and floating point values and symbols (hence a subset of what `sym2::Expr` can represent). `sym2::ExprLiteral` is used when allocations are not desired, e.g. function-local constants of `static` storage duration.
+There is no real API around it - in order to use a `sym2::ExprLiteral`, convert it to `sym2::ExprView` (see below) or construct a `sym2::Expr`.

 Any query, access to operands etc. will be handled through a separate view over the expression data called `sym2::ExprView`. `sym2::ExprView` is a non-owning, immutable view or handle for the owning